Links on SoundGuys may earn us a commission. Learn more.

 What you should know about the best wireless headphones

 So you think you’re ready to understand what makes LDAC or aptX HD good?
-Get ready, there’s a ton of technical jargon and numbers we’re about to go over, but we’ll try and keep it relatively short.
-For a full breakdown make sure to check out this great article by Rob Triggs over at our sister site Android Authority.
+Get ready; There’s a ton of technical jargon and numbers we’re about to go over, but we’ll try and keep it relatively short.

-LDAC is supposed to be better is because it can carry more audible information than the standard SBC codec, but our testing revealed that LDAC isn’t completely able to replace a wire.
-We’re still waiting to see if aptX Adaptive is going to be as good as it seems, but luckily any issues are increasingly hard to hear as we age because, sorry to break it to you, but our ears aren’t that great when we’re old.
+LDAC is supposed to be better because it can carry more audible information than the standard SBC codec, but our testing revealed that LDAC isn’t completely able to replace a wire.
+Luckily any performance issues are increasingly hard to hear as we age because, sorry to break it to you, but our ears aren’t that great when we’re old.

 How we choose the best wireless headphones